JeeWeetje/lora-azure-iot-workshop/AzureNodeJs.md

     ![](img/function/azure-function-connection-new.png)

 11. A new dialog is shown.
 The needed 'Event Hub connection' is filled in already or you can `select` it using the drop downs.
-Do you see the policy of then namespace?
+Do you see the policy of the namespace?

     ![](img/function/azure-function-connection-dialog.png)